Safe Summer Travel

 This year, get prepared early:

-- make sure your vehicle is properly maintained
+- Make sure your vehicle is properly maintained and road-ready;

-- be sure you know where to check for road closures
+- Be sure you know where to check for road closures; and

 For more information on preparing for hurricanes and inclement weather, click here.

 Heat Stroke Prevention – Do Not Leave Children or Pets in a Car